Updated: Jan 17

 This course, like many of our projects, was highly international.
-We had salespeople coming from 6 different countries attending.
+We had salespeople attending from 6 different countries.

-The agenda, very similar to our typical sales training, included 1) how to have a sales-oriented attitude 2) how to fill a pipeline 3) getting appointments 4) presenting, also upselling and cross-selling, and closing the sale.
+The agenda was very similar to our typical sales training and included 1) how to have a sales-oriented attitude 2) how to fill a pipeline 3) getting appointments 4) presenting, also upselling and cross-selling, and closing the sale.

-We focused on giving a persuasive presentation created based on what the customer needs are (and how to find those out) and after pitching them, checking with them what they think of your pitch and if there is buy in and if you can move it forward.
+We focused on creating a persuasive presentation based on the needs of the customer (and how to find those out).
+After pitching them, it’s important to check what the customer thought of your pitch.
+You must establish whether there was audience buy-in before you can move it forward.

-Over the 2 days we had a similar agenda to phase 1, with a focus on all the same key sales competencies, adjusted to the fact that it was a more homogenous market – US salespeople and US customers, as compared to Europe with so many languages and cultures.
+Over the 2 days, we had a similar agenda to phase 1, with a focus on all the same key sales competencies, but adjusted to the fact that it was a more homogenous market – US salespeople and US customers as compared to Europe’s multiple languages and cultures.

 Having successfully completed 2 major workshops, DELO now wanted to focus on the spearhead of their US expansion, which was their team of salespeople responsible for new account development.

-For the 3rd phase of the sales training, Josh, Tim, Jonathan and Eric spent a day together in Charlotte, North Carolina, focusing mostly on getting the sales meeting appointment.
+For the 3rd phase of the sales training, Josh, Tim, Jonathan, and Eric spent a day together in Charlotte, North Carolina, focusing mostly on getting the sales meeting

-In this final sales coaching module we focused on how to pitch their company, fast, to the right person and to get an appointment for a face to face visit.
-Some challenges we faced were getting the right person on the phone, overcoming the "email me some information" response, and getting the appointment.
+Their aim was to pitch their company, fast, and to get an appointment for a face-to-face visit.
+Some challenges to overcome were getting the right person on the phone, overcoming the "email me some information" response, and getting the actual appointment.

 The key takeaway here was that they should sell the appointment, not the product or company.
 If you try and sell too early on the call, the potential customer will not be interested (why should they be?) but if you wake up their interest, and can get a small commitment from them for a time-slot to pitch your company/product/service, then you stand a much better chance after giving them a more complete and formal presentation!